Federal Student Loan Forgiveness Programs

 • Federal Direct Unsubsidized Stafford Loans (Direct Unsubsidized Loans)

-• Federal Direct Plus Loans (Direct Plus Loans) - for parents and graduate or professional students
+• Federal Direct Plus Loans (Direct Plus Loans): For parents and graduate or professional students

 • Federal Direct Consolidation Loans (Direct Consolidation Loans)